frabbisw/ReRobust/README.md

 - Dataset:

-  - Download transformed dataset mentioned above, put it under the path: `CodeT5/data/refactoring/`
+  - Download transformed dataset mentioned above, copy it under the path: `CodeT5/data/refactoring/`

 - Script:

-  - Run `SPT-Code/sources/spt-generate-job.sh`
+  - Run `SPT-Code/sources/spt-generate-job.sh`.
+This file is currently located in `/APR-Models-Performance/train/SPT-Code/sources/spt-generate-job.sh`, so copy it to your current SPT-Code.
+  - Make sure to check scripts before running, fit the recent changes of GPU cluster.
+  - After running job, you will obtain a log file under the same path.
+Check it and check `Accuracy` and `CodeBLEU` in the final stage of log to verify the value with the thesis.

 **3. For testing the robustness of CodeT5:**

+We will directly use SPT-Code repository to perform RQ2, so download it first by
+- `git clone https://github.com/salesforce/CodeT5.git`.
+Then prepare the fine-tuned models, datasets and scripts.

 - Models:
   - Download fine-tuned CodeT5-small on small-BFPs and medium-BFPs, then put them under `CodeT5/sh/fine_tuned_models_final/codet5-small/small/pytorch_model.bin` and `CodeT5/sh/fine_tuned_models_final/codet5-small/medium/pytorch_model.bin`